Psychedelic Liquid Lights Projections & Art

 Below are a few photographs by Brian Moss, created by sandwiching layers of colored liquids in between glass.

-Remixed for 2017, the variety of colors and levels of ooziness in these art pieces is virtually endless.
+Remixed for 2017, the variety of colors and levels of ooziness in these soothing art pieces is virtually endless.
 Each is hand filled in Virginia and no two are a like.
 This kinetic liquid filled toy follows the movements of your wrist, and you can also flip them upside down to watch the colored densities reorganize.
 Now shipping to all U.S. states.

 LIQUID STAGE PROJECTIONS

 Myself, along with Kevin McNeill and other friends have performed a number of lightshows in collaboration with a variety of bands & artists.
 Although our form differs from traditional shows, we generally combine old-school 60's techniques utilizing plates on overheads, and layer that with custom oil wheels (see below).
 Depending on the music—live video, synthesizers, feedback, and other analog elements may also be incorporated.
 Each performance is tailored to the energy of the crowd & unique sound of the band.
+We also did our best, sometimes our efforts fell flat, working with analog equipment, half of it older than me, presents obstacles and fun challenges.

 We are presently taking a break from live gigs.

 Featured below are a few examples to demonstrate range.
+View in HD if possible.

 In 2014, we teamed up with Mercy Creek & Kevin McNeill to film 7 videos at The Camel in RVA.
 We painted a dynamic sea of colors that complimented Kevin's kaleidoscopic video editing and the bands diverse range.
 View the full length 7 song session »